 Yesterday, I helped out at the physics department with a visit for a local sixth form.
 The basic idea was that in the morning the groups of students got a tour around the building and then in the afternoon they would get involved in a load of experiments.
 I was assigned the job of looking after the department’s new cloud chamber.
 For those that don’t know, a cloud chamber is an ingenious device that uses evaporated alcohol to show the trails or ionising radiation as it passes through the box.
-This includes \alpha and \beta particles, as well as other charged particles.
+This includes and particles, as well as other charged particles.
 This is a great demo as it actually allows you to visualise the otherwise invisible background radiation that is constantly bombarding us every second of every day.
 However, the real winner for me was the astrophysics demo.
 This had the students making a basic spectroscope out of a piece of paper and a CD.

 What is Spectroscopy?